lnynhi02/Stream-Processing-Pipeline/README.md

 - Configures Spark session with optimized parameters, including custom shuffle partitions and broadcast joins for efficient processing.
 - A dynamic dashboard for monitoring and analyzing trends each day.
 - Efficiently writes large-scale processed streaming data to PostgreSQL in near real-time.

+You can visit this [link](https://drive.google.com/file/d/1Tm6IZR8wEuHAIsniyg0NmjtNx_8ZFFJI/view?usp=sharing) to view the dashboard.
+The video is too big to upload to github

 <p align="center">
     <img width=90% height=90% src="dashboard/imgdashboard.png" />